 For Patients & Caregivers

 Folate is used to prevent certain types of anemia and birth defects.
-Studies on increased folate intake or supplements to reduce cancer risk are mixed.
+Studies of increased folate intake or supplements to reduce cancer risk produced mixed results.

 Folate is a member of the vitamin B complex that must be obtained from food sources like grains, leafy vegetables, and liver.
 It is important for cell division, and if not consumed enough from food, can lead to anemia and birth defects.
 Folic acid is a form of folate used as a supplement to correct deficiencies.
 It is also added to some processed foods to increase dietary consumption.

 Some studies suggest adequate folate intake can help reduce the risk of Alzheimer’s disease, heart disease, and certain types of cancer, but other studies find increased colon and skin cancer risks with higher intake levels.
 Excess folate or folic acid may mask vitamin B12 deficiency.

 To treat Alzheimer’s disease